-What could Dominoes do?
+What could Dominos do?
 Well, they went to Crispin, Porter & Bogusky and asked for help.
 CP&B knew that this was not about creating a slick ad campaign, or offering coupons.
-People didn't like what Dominoes had to offer, and offering a free pizza wasn't going to help if they didn't like the pizza.
+People didn't like what Dominos had to offer, and offering a free pizza wasn't going to help if they didn't like the pizza.
 Even if they took up the offer, they likely wouldn't return.

-So, CP&B told Dominoes that they had to go back to the drawing board.
+So, CP&B told Dominos that they had to go back to the drawing board.
 Start from scratch, find out what people don't like, what they do like and make a better pizza.

 Then, admit that the old pizzas weren't good.
 Be honest.

 To say it worked would be a massive understatement.
-After the ads aired, the wait times for Dominoes pizzas were up to 2 hours in some areas.
+After the ads aired, the wait times for Dominos pizzas were up to 2 hours in some areas.
 Sales went through the roof.
-And they changed the consumers' beliefs about Dominoes pizzas.
+And they changed the consumers' beliefs about Dominos pizzas.
 Yes, they were bad, but now they're brand new and taste way better.
 It's a story, and a successful one at that.

 As an advertising agency, changing beliefs will be something you're charged with on a regular basis.
 But changing behavior, that's a much easier nut to crack.